Need a Cholesterol Drug? 12 Must-Know Facts

 They interact with other medication

 It's not just food and supplements that can interfere with the effects of your cholesterol meds.
-Prescription pills such as antifungal or antibiotic drugs can increase your risk of statin side effects, says William O'Neill, MD, a cardiologist at the University of Miami School of Medicine, in Miami, Fla.
+Prescription pills such as antifungal or antibiotic drugs can increase your risk of statin side effects, according to the American Heart Association.

-Statins may interact with drugs including warfarin; calcium channel blockers such as diltiazem; and immunosuppressants such as cyclosporine.
-Fibrates may also interact with warfarin, and niacin may interact with many drugs, including blood-pressure, seizure, and diabetes medicines.
+Statins may interact with drugs including calcium channel blockers such as diltiazem and immunosuppressants such as cyclosporine.
+Gemfibrozil (a fibrate drug for reducing cholesterol) should not be used with statins, and niacin may interact with many drugs, including blood-pressure and diabetes medicines.

 It may take trial and error to find the right drug and dose.

-Zocor (simvastatin) can't exceed 20mg if it is prescribed with the blood-pressure drug amlodipine, ranolazine for chest pain, or amiodarone, an anti-arrhythmic drug.
-There is 10mg limit on Zocor when taken with the calcium channel blockers verapamil and diltiazem.
+Zocor (simvastatin) can't exceed 20 milligrams if it is prescribed with the blood-pressure drug amlodipine, ranolazine for chest pain, or amiodarone, an anti-arrhythmic drug.
+There is 10-milligram limit on Zocor when taken with the calcium channel blockers verapamil and diltiazem.
 You can't take Zocor at all with the cholesterol-lowering fibrate drug gemfibrozil or protease inhibitors for HIV.

-"This does not mean that simvastatin is a bad drug; it just must be adjusted for potential drug interactions," says Robert S. Gold, the author of Are Your Meds Making You Sick?.
+"This does not mean that simvastatin is a bad drug; it just must be adjusted for potential drug interactions," says Robert S. Gold, RPh, MBA, author of Are Your Meds Making You Sick?

 Cholesterol remedies are for life